PlagueHO/jenkins/readme.md

 Unzip the file containing this Module to your c:\Program Files\WindowsPowerShell\Modules folder.
 ```

+# Future features
+ - Add support for specifying views inside folders to Get-JenkinsView and Test-JenkinsView cmdlets.

 # Known Issues
  - Prevent Cross Site Request Forgery security option in Jenkins is not yet supported.
 This feature will be added in a future release.